llprecasting/recastingCodes/HSCPs/ATLAS-SUSY-2016-32/README.md

 ![Alt text](validation/gluino_UL.png?raw=true "Validation Plot for Upper Limits")

 * *The values provided by ATLAS for small lifetime values (< 50 ns) for the gluino R-hadron benchmark could not be validated.
-  Therefore we recommend to use the results with care.
+  Therefore we recommend to use the results with care*.
 The comparison between the ATLAS efficiencies (Table 6) and the ones obtained through the recasting code for a few benchmarks is shown below:

   | gluino Mass | gluino lifetime | ATLAS eff. | Recasting eff. |